Introduction to Torii

 #![allow(unused)] fn main() { use torii::{Torii, ToriiError}; async fn send_magic_link( torii: &Torii<impl torii_core::storage::UserStorage + torii_core::storage::MagicLinkStorage>, email: &str ) -> Result<(), ToriiError> { // Generate a magic token let token = torii.generate_magic_token(email).await?; // Create a magic link URL (this would typically be sent via email) let magic_link = format!("https://your-app.com/auth/magic-link?token={}", token.token); println!("Magic Link: {}", magic_link); Ok(()) } async fn verify_magic_link( torii: &Torii<impl torii_core::storage::UserStorage + torii_core::storage::MagicLinkStorage>, token: &str ) -> Result<(), ToriiError> { // Verify the magic token and create a session let (user, session) = torii.verify_magic_token( token, Some("Browser User Agent".to_string()), Some("127.0.0.1".to_string()) ).await?; println!("User authenticated via magic link: {}", user.id); println!("Session token: {}", session.token); Ok(()) } }

-Example Application
+Example Applications

-- Setting up Torii with SQLite
+- Setting up Torii with different storage backends

 - Adding password authentication

-- Creating a web server with Axum
+- Creating web servers with Axum

 - Implementing user registration and login